Bloodika/yellow-belt-final/NOTES.md

 - How many mines do the table need? 🐶
 - Can be a board without mines? 🐶
 - When do I need to populate the board with mines? (first pick -> lose) 🐶
+- What if I mark all the columns?
+Do I win instantly? 🐶